Inclusion in the PHE Classroom

 Do they have a voice that all staff actively listen and respond to?

-Is everything predictable, and routines, schedules created with input from the child?
+Is everything predictable, with routines, schedules co-created with input from the child?

-Do we teach skills to cope with and thrive during unstructured time?
+Do you teach skills to cope with and thrive during unstructured time?

 Do all children have their own space or territory and are there safe spaces to escape to?